sro-boeing-wave-2/hello-world-typescript-problem-yaminipriyakodeboyina/README.md

 ## Instructions
 ```
-# You should be able to build your application using the following command
+# You should configure your package.json to be able to build your application using the following command
 npm run build

-# You should be able to run your application using the following command
+# You should configure your package.json to be able to run your application using the following command
 npm start

 Hint: You can use static server to serve your static content